kartavtcev/mailing-schedule/README.md

 # mailing-schedule

 Design ideas:
 + build Minimal Viable Product.
-If it's too simple - I can add features, but overengineering is also a mistake.
+(If it's too simple - I can add features, but overengineering is also a mistake)
   + console
   + clarify requirements (I emailed this question to you, got no reply in 1 day & implemented simplest way):
   ~if "the choices of multiple customers as input" to be continuous in time: use some persistence container (may be in-memory db)~